- Incentive Program and Legislative FAQs

 • 84% of U.S. businesses use non-cash rewards to recognize and reward key audiences in the form of award points, gift cards, incentive travel, and merchandise – up from 74% in 2013

-Federation Response to OSHA Safety and Health Program Management Guidelines
+Federation Responds to OSHA Safety and Health Program Management Guidelines

 2015 Incentive Federation Program Design and Support Study Released